-In 1926, needing more space and a setting away from the perceived negative influences of the city, SAC moved to the present Georgian-style, 110-acre campus in Aurora.
+In 1926, needing more space and a setting away from the perceived negative influences of the city, SAC moved to the present Georgian-style, 126-acre campus in Aurora.
 The Chapel was consecrated in 1931 and prevails as a welcoming symbol of the School.
-Over the decades, several new buildings were added to the School, including the Campbell Houses, the Great Hall, and the Athletic Centre.
-Today, St Andrew’s College has 621 boys, with 361 day students and 260 boarders representing Canada and 30 other countries.
-Kevin McHenry is St. Andrew’s eighth Headmaster, having assumed the mantle on July 1, 2009.
+Over the decades, several new buildings were added, including the Campbell Houses, Cole Dining Hall, the La Brier Family Arena, and the Bedard Athletic Centre.
+Today, St Andrew’s College has more than 650 boys, with 360+ day students and 260 boarders representing Canada and 30 other countries.
+Kevin McHenry is St. Andrew’s eighth Head of School, having assumed the mantle on July 1, 2009.

 The SAC Archives is a wonderful repository of photographs, documents, and artifacts.
 We are dedicated to preserving SAC’s heritage by collecting and promoting records and artifacts of permanent value to the SAC community.
 The School's archival records date back to 1899 and offer a wealth of information about the history of SAC.
 Our Old Boys have played an active role in all spheres of life, not only in Canada, but worldwide, including politics, business, the arts, and sports.